Therapeutic exercises after removal of the uterus and ovaries. Kegel exercises after hysterectomy

 10. Possible problems with the intestines, constipation;

-11. Symptoms of early menopause when removing not only the cavity, but also the ovaries.
+11. Symptoms of early menopause when not only the cavity is removed, but also the ovaries.

-Moreover, after abdominal surgery, which was performed under general anesthesia, complications after anesthesia can always appear.
+Moreover, after abdominal surgery, which was performed under general anesthesia, complications after anesthesia can always arise.
 But they appear already in the first 24 hours after the procedure.

 Conclusion

-Regardless of the method of surgical intervention to remove the organ, a well-conducted recovery period is no less important than careful preparation for the intervention and its high-quality conduct.
-It is now that healing is taking place, and it depends on it whether the patient will be worried about the consequences of this intervention in the future.
-For example, if the postoperative period after removal of the uterus is carried out correctly, then adhesions are not formed, which can later cause pain, the scar will be more or less aesthetically smoothed out, etc.
+Regardless of the method used to remove the organ, a properly conducted recovery period is no less important than careful preparation for the intervention and its high-quality implementation.
+It is now that healing occurs, and it depends on it whether the patient will be bothered by the consequences of this intervention in the future.
+For example, if the postoperative period after removal of the uterus is carried out correctly, then adhesions will not form, which can subsequently cause pain, the scar will smooth out more or less aesthetically, etc.

 ←Previous article Next article →

 Treatment of gynecological diseases is aimed at maximizing the health and reproductive functions of women.
-But in some cases, only complete removal of the organ can help: ovaries, fallopian tubes, uterus.
-After such a surgical intervention, the life of the patient changes dramatically.
-To avoid complications, restore the body faster, it is important to pay attention to the quality of the rehabilitation period.
+But in some cases, only complete removal of an organ can help: ovaries, fallopian tubes, uterus.
+After such a surgical intervention, the patient’s life changes dramatically.
+To avoid complications and restore the body faster, it is important to pay attention to the quality of the rehabilitation period.

 Tumor in the uterus

-The operation to remove the uterus is called a hysterectomy.
-Such an intervention is carried out as a last resort when other methods of treatment have proven ineffective or emergency assistance is needed.
-Sometimes, along with the organ, the uterine (fallopian) tubes, ovaries are cut out (oophorectomy).
+Surgery to remove the uterus is called a hysterectomy.
+Such intervention is carried out as a last resort when other treatment methods have been ineffective or emergency assistance is necessary.
+Sometimes the uterine (fallopian) tubes and ovaries are cut out along with the organ (oophorectomy).
 Radical surgery is performed for the following diseases:

 • prolonged uterine bleeding in the presence of benign tumors, for example, fibroleiomyoma (combines the properties of muscle and connective tissue), endometriosis.